 Jet cards can provide flying hours on a specific owned fleet, or on a wider selection of aircraft from third party operators from the charter market.
 A jet card will typically allow flying within an agreed geographical zone.

 In addition to providing ease of booking, jet cards come with the benefit of securing your costs – with the hourly rate guaranteed for your purchased amount of flying hours.
 In a market where demand is outstripping supply (as we are currently experiencing) this avoids the uncertainty of fluctuating market pricing, which can occur with on-demand flying.
 Jet cards also offer enhanced terms compared to on-demand charter, such as guaranteed availability to an aircraft within a given timeframe (other than on certain peak days).

-At Flexjet we offer Phenom 300 and a Challenger 300 Jet Cards, giving guaranteed access to the light and midsize aircraft from our closed aircraft fleet, at a fixed hourly rate.
+At Flexjet we offer a Legacy 500 Jet Card, giving guaranteed access to this impressive midsize aircraft from our closed aircraft fleet, at a fixed hourly rate.

 Private jet memberships resemble jet cards in the sense of providing enhanced terms and benefits in return for depositing funds with a provider.
 However instead of offering fixed hourly rates for certain aircraft types, they typically give the freedom to access a wider choice of aircraft and global routes from the charter market.

 This can be beneficial to those with varied flying patterns or different size groups.
 Flying costs are less predictable, as pricing is dynamic and based on market pricing at the time of each flight.
 Find out more about the Aviator Membership, from Flexjet’s sister company PrivateFly.

 On-demand private jet charter pricing